DinoChiesa/ApigeeEdge-UE-Toggle-Deploy-From-Proxy-List/README.md

 0. Sometimes the checkboxes do not appear.
 When that happens just reload the page.

-1. Because of a race condition, the state of the checkbox can get unsynchronized with the state of the green dot, especially if you change the selected org in the dropdown.
+1. Because of a race condition, the state of the checkbox can get unsynchronized with the state of the green dot.

 2. There's no feedback presented when deploying or undeploying - no progress and no status on failure.

 3. It's not clear it will work if you want to undeploy a revision of a proxy that is not the latest.

-4. The current version has an unnecessary external dependency on waitForKeyElements().
-It works fine, but it shouldn't be there, especially since there is a waitForPredicate() function which is nearly the same thing.